ubirch/ubirch-esp32-key-storage/README.md

 $ python create_nvs_memory.py --json device_config.json --stage demo --token <insert your token string here> --out out.csv
 ```
 - `--json device_config.json` is necessary for identity configurations to be stored.
+If no `--json` argument is given, no devices will be pre-configured (e.g. as in [example-gateway-esp32](https://github.com/ubirch/example-gateway-esp32))
 If no `--out` argument is specified, the output file will be `device_config.csv`
 - `--stage demo` specifies the stage of the ubirch backend, which is needed to provide the public key.
 If this argument is not used, the default value `prod` will be used.
 - `--token <insert your token string here>` specifies the JWT token.
+This argument is only needed for
+automatic device registration.
 - `--out out.csv` specifies the output file.

 There are multiple possibilities to use the script, which depend the application.